 Burst Rate, Autofocus, Video, and ISO

-Thanks to the EXPEED 4 processor in this body, its burst rate is 5 frames per second at a high resolution (compare it with the 4 fps of the last model), and up to 7 fps at a lower resolution.
+Thanks to the EXPEED 4 processor in this body, the Nikon D810 frames per second capability reaches 5 fps at high resolution (compare it with the 4 fps of the last model), and up to 7 fps at a lower resolution.

 The fact is, the frame rate corresponds to the one on D700, so it makes D810 pretty much universal.